 “What angers us the most is the fact that the EU is using the combating of terrorism as a pretext to affect citizens who are doing nothing wrong.
 The amendment is only aimed at legally owned weapons.
 Terrorists use either illegal weapons, or deactivated firearms which have been illegally put in use again.“

-Nils Duquet, a senior researcher at the Flemish Peace Institute, who has authored multiple studies on the illegal firearms trade in Europe, says that legal loopholes relating to deactivated firearms in the Czech Republic and Slovakia have been directly responsible for terrorist attacks in the past.
+Nils Duquet, a senior researcher at the Flemish Peace Institute, who has authored multiple studies on the illegal firearms trade in Europe, says that legal loopholes relating to deactivated firearms in central Europe have been directly responsible for terrorist attacks in the past.

 “The attack on the Jewish supermarket in January 2015 in Paris was actually committed with a Czech made firearm which was decommissioned many years ago and legally sold as an acoustic expansion weapon in Slovakia.
 So it wasn’t necessary to have a legal license to buy the weapons.
 Criminals knew this and bought the guns in Slovakia, reactivating them later in a different place.

 “That way many of these guns have ended up on the criminal market and criminals have been able to acquire them through the connections that they have.
 So you see that while terrorists acquire these weapons from a local criminal connection they often originate from somewhere else.”

 According to the Czech News Agency, Andrej Babiš’ cabinet sees the best solution in issuing a government edict to accommodate the directive, which would be easier and faster to pass.